Tom Holmes (rugby league): Featherstone Rovers (rejoin)

 On 22 December 2020, it was announced Holmes would return to Featherstone Rovers.

 He played for Featherstone in their 2021 Million Pound Game defeat against Toulouse Olympique.

 Sheffield Eagles (Loan)

 In 2022 Holmes joined Championship side Sheffield Eagles on loan in the search of regular first-team minutes.

+Bradford Bulls

+On 11 September 2022, Holmes signed a two-year deal to join Bradford starting in the 2023 season.